DE2 VGA examples

-Note that a student (Skyler Schneider 2010) has written an improved VGA control module.
-His useage notes:
+A student (Skyler Schneider 2010) has written an improved VGA control module.
+(The controller, the parameters).

 - Suppose an outer module M instantiates the VGA_Controller module with clock signal VGA_CTRL_CLK. oCoord_X and oCoord_Y specify a pixel.
 Upon a rising edge of VGA_CTRL_CLK, signaling a new clock cycle, their values are set.
 During that next clock cycle, module M should use the values of oCoord_X and oCoord_Y to determine what the color of that pixel should be, but module M should not yet report that color back to VGA_Controller.
 After the next rising edge of VGA_CTRL_CLK, module M should assert the values of iRed, iGreen, and iBlue.
 Upon the next rising edge of VGA_CTRL_CLK after that, the VGA_Controller buffers the asserted RGB input and reports it to the VGA screen.
 So, the timing goes like this:

 - TICK iRed, iGreen, and iBlue are set.

 - TICK oVGA_R, oVGA_G, and oVGA_B are set.
 The process is pipelined, so the current values of iRed, iGreen, and iBlue will not correspond to the current values of oCoord_X and oCoord_Y, nor the current value of oVGA_R, oVGA_G, and oVGA_B.

 - Although the calculation of oAddress should be correct theoretically, I did not use it in Lab 1 and therefore did not test it.

 - The behavior when using iCursor inputs has not been tested and may be incorrect.